Smith-NB/GG-DAC/README.md

 Garden Group Divide-and-Conquer Algorithm (DACA) v1.2.4

 Clone the repo or otherwise download to a directory of the users choice.

 Example run files are provided to run the DACA or the basin-hopping algorithm (BHA).
 These must be edited to point to installation directory, i.e.: `include("<install_dir>/DAC/src/DAC.jl")`
+The example run files are named `BHA_example_run_file.jl` for the BHA and `DACA_example_run_fle.jl` for the DACA.
+These files are fully commented and should allow for the replication of all data presented in the paper.

 The user must have Julia installed, version 1.8.0 is recommended.